databricks/spark-redshift/tutorial/README.md

 ## Under the hood - Putting it all together ##

-As we discussed earlier Spark SQL will introspect for a class called `DefaultSource` in the Data Sources API package, `com.databricks.spark.redshift`.
-The `DefaultSource` class implements the trait, `RelationProvider` which provides the default load functionality for the library.
-The interface provided by the `RelationProvider` trait consumes the parameters provided by the user and converts it to an instance of `BaseRelation` which is implemented by the class, `com.databricks.spark.redshift.RedshiftRelation`.
+As we discussed earlier Spark SQL will search for a class named `DefaultSource` in the data source's package, `com.databricks.spark.redshift`.
+The `DefaultSource` class implements the `RelationProvider` trait, which provides the default load functionality for the library.
+The `RelationProvider` trait provides methods which consume the user-provided configuration parameters and return instances of `BaseRelation`, which `spark-redshift` implements using class `com.databricks.spark.redshift.RedshiftRelation`.

 The `com.databricks.spark.redshift.RedshiftRelation` class is responsible for providing an `RDD` of `org.apache.spark.sql.Row` which backs the `org.apache.spark.sql.DataFrame` instance.
 This represents the underlying implementation for the load functionality for the `spark-redshift` package where the schema is inferred from the underlying Redshift table.
 The load function which supports the a user-defined schema is supported by the trait `org.apache.spark.sql.sources.SchemaRelationProvider` and implemented in the class `RedshiftRelation`.